 The Enlightenment Experience

 The classic story pertaining to the Buddha is that he sat meditating for a long period of time under a Bodhi Tree (“tree of awakening”, a type of fig tree) until he realised the Four Noble Truths and achieved enlightenment and the subsequent state of nirvana, which involves liberation from suffering.
 The Buddha was averse to speculations about the nature of nirvana, simply emphasising the need to attain the state.
-However, even though the Buddha was resistant about elaborating on the nature of this state, early sources describe nirvana in negative terms, for example, saying that the state is “the absence of desire” and “the extinction of thirst”.
+However, even though the Buddha was resistant to elaborating on the nature of this state, early sources describe nirvana in negative terms, for example, saying that the state is “the absence of desire” and “the extinction of thirst”.

 Jack Kornfield, the renowned American Buddhist and meditation teacher, similarly opines that enlightenment is a temporary state, rather than a fixed one.
 In his book After the Ecstasy, the Laundry (2000), he opens with – what I believe are – some vital truths: